 Are all of your buildings built by the Amish?

-All of our buildings are built by Amish or Mennonite craftsmen and offer a superior product at a great value.
+All of our buildings are built by Amish or Mennonite craftsmen which offer a superior product at a great value.

 How can I get a shed in if your delivery truck cannot access my site?

-What if I’m not sure that a shed can come in by truck or hydraulic cart?
+What if I’m not sure that a shed can come in by truck or by shed mover?

 We offer a free site check service (up to 30-miles from our lot) to determine how best your shed can be brought in and what the best foundation for your particular situation is.

 Can you build on-site?

 Yes, depending on your location we can build your shed on-site.
-We charge an additional 25% on the cost of the shed to bring the materials to your location and assemble on-site.
+We charge an additional 30% on the cost of the shed (with a $450 minimum) to bring the materials to your location and assemble on-site.